Alghamdi-Abdullah/Raymond_Weil_Watch_Scraping_And_Analysis/README.md

-# Raymond Weil Watch Data Analysis Project
+# Raymond Weil Watch Scraping & Analysis Project

 ## Project Overview
 This repository hosts the work for a data engineering project focused on scraping and analyzing watch data from the Raymond Weil website(https://www.raymond-weil.com/en/).
 Developed during a data engineering bootcamp facilitated by the Saudi Digital Academy in collaboration with WeCloudData, this project showcases a practical application of data engineering techniques from data extraction to visualization.